msoutojr/IFT-6759-Photovoltaic-forecast/README.md

-# IFT 3710/6759 - Projets (avancés) en apprentissage automatique
+# IFT-6759 - Projets avancés en apprentissage automatique
 ## Project: Photovoltaic Power and Solar Radiation Forecasting

 Project developed during the course IFT-6759 at the University of Montreal, in the winter semester 2022.